 Have you ever spent any time thinking about who you are – your Spiritually authentic identity?
 Maybe you’ve wondered how other people perceive you, or you’ve recently been more upfront and open about your Spiritually Authentic identity.

-Maybe you’re thinking about this now, at a point in your life when you’re figuring out the changes that seem to be calling you, and figuring out why what “used to be” is no longer working for you.
+Perhaps you’re thinking about this now, at a point in your life when you’re considering the changes that are calling you and figuring out why what used to be so much a part of your heart and mind is no longer working for you.

 Who you are – your Spiritually Authentic identity – is a powerful force in your life and speaks volumes to others who meet you.

 Your Spiritually Authentic identity plays a vital role in the decisions you make and the relationships you have – or don’t have.

 Thinking about who you are – including your Spiritual framework and how that framework fits into your life and your interactions with people – will strengthen the connections among your mind, body, spirit, and behaviors.

 Also, you’ll have a better handle on where you are in life as well as where you want to be headed.
 We continue to grow and develop as we mature – if we’re fortunate – and your spiritual life is a big part of that growth and development.